 Acid Anhydrides Are Less Stable and React with Many Compounds

-Although not as stable as acyl chloride, acid anhydrides are also highly reactive and react with a large number of compounds.
+Although they are not unstable as acyl chloride, acid anhydrides have a high reactivity and react with a large number of compounds.

 Even compounds with low nucleophilicity, such as water and alcohols, which do not have an electrical charge, can be reacted with acid anhydrides.
 The reason for this is that, as mentioned above, more stable esters and carboxylic acids are formed.

-Since amines have a highly nucleophilic nature, they naturally react with acid anhydrides to yield amides.
+Since amines are highly nucleophilic, they naturally react with acid anhydrides to give amides.
 However, it is important to understand that they also react with water, which is not highly nucleophilic.

 Once you understand the reaction of acyl chloride, it is easy to understand the reaction mechanism of acid anhydrides.
-The nucleophilic acyl substitution of acid anhydride is the replacement of the leaving group with a COOR instead of a Cl–.
+In nucleophilic acyl substitutions of acid anhydrides, the leaving group is not Cl–, but COOR.

 Reaction Mechanism and Protective Group of Ester

 Esters have the structure of COO.
-Hydrolysis is an important part of the synthesis reaction of esters.
+The key reaction in the synthesis of esters is hydrolysis.
 Carboxylic acids are synthesized through hydrolysis by reacting under basic or acidic conditions.
 In particular, when hydrolysis occurs under basic conditions, it is called saponification.

-In the case of hydrolysis under basic conditions, after the carboxylic acid is formed, protons are pulled out of the carboxylic acid by the base and the carboxylic acid takes on a negative charge.
+In the case of hydrolysis under basic conditions, after the carboxylic acid is formed, the proton is withdrawn by the base and the carboxylic acid takes on a negative charge.
 Therefore, saponification is an irreversible reaction.

 On the other hand, when hydrolysis occurs under acidic conditions, the reaction is reversible.
-Even though a carboxylic acid is formed, under acidic conditions, the carboxylic acid is not negatively charged.
+When a carboxylic acid is formed, under acidic conditions, the carboxylic acid is not negatively charged.

 By reacting with water, the ester is hydrolyzed under acidic conditions as follows.